 - Cost basis.
 Cost basis is used to determine capital gain or loss for tax purposes.
-It is the original cost of the asset, adjusted for certain activity, including any reinvested dividends, reinvested capital gain distributions (for mutual funds), sales charges, transaction fees, accrued discounts and premiums (for bonds), returns of capital and corporate actions, where applicable.
+It is the original cost of the asset, adjusted for certain activity, including any reinvested dividends, reinvested capital gain distributions (for mutual funds), sales charges, transaction fees, wash sales, accrued discounts and premiums (for bonds), returns of capital and corporate actions, where applicable.
 Other adjustments can apply.

 - Tax lots.
 A tax lot is a record of the date, quantity and cost of a purchase or opening transaction (short sale).
 Holding period is traced by tax lot, and cost basis is generally tracked by tax lot.
 Each purchase represents a unique tax lot, so you could have multiple tax lots within your total position in a security.
 If a single trade fills in multiple pieces and different prices, however, the prices will be averaged and the trade assigned a single tax lot.
 Special rules apply to mutual fund shares and most ETF shares in accounts using the average cost method of accounting.

 - Nonqualified accounts.
 Cost basis rules apply to investments held in nonqualified accounts; they are not relevant for investments held in tax-deferred (“qualified”) accounts, including IRAs, 529 plan accounts, HSAs, or qualified retirement plans.